gcunhase/PaperNotes/notes/badchoices.md

 ### Key Points
 0. Introduction
 * Heaviside: "Shall I refuse my dinner because I do not understand digestion?"
-* Memento: book or movie?
+* Memento movie: main character can't form new memories after suffering an accident.
 1. Match those socks
   * AlphaGo: ammasses a greater memory from which to work
   * "Many of the faster ways of solving problems in this book, are fast because of their ability to avoid doing the same action on the same thing multiple times."
-  * British TV show countdown: contestants have 30 seconds to come up with the longest word they can make from the nice letters in front of them
+  * British TV show Countdown: contestants have 30 seconds to come up with the longest word they can make from the nice letters in front of them
   * "Trie": tree-based structure that exploits the fact that words or numbers share prefixes and uses that knowledge to make things like spell-checking and auto-completing words that you might enter into a search box much faster
 2. Find your size
   * Binary vs Linear search